 Simpliance - making “Good Governance” and “Being Compliant” easy!

-The Code on Wages Bill proposes to merge four acts viz.
+The Code on Wages Bill subsumes four acts viz.

 - Minimum Wages Act, 1948

 The code gives common definitions for all acts mentioned above and the effective sections have been merged for easy compliance management.